nwheels-io/NWheels/README.md

 - Application code is abstracted from concrete technology.
 There is no need to gain expertise with numerous products and tools, or program against variety of platforms, languages, and frameworks.

-- Instead, technology-specific code generators transparently implement application C# models per concrete technology.
-These generators are supplied by pluggable _technology adapter modules_, contributed by experts in corresponding technologies.
+- Instead, technology-specific code generators transparently implement C# application models per concrete technology.
+These generators are supplied by pluggable _technology adapter modules_, contributed by experts in corresponding technology stacks.

-- Manually-written technology-specific code is allowed where full control over the underlying technology is required.
+- Manually-written technology-specific code is allowed where full control over the underlying technology stack is required.

 ### business logic & building blocks

 - Robust structuring of application problem domain is ensured by combination of microservice architecture and _domain objects framework_.
 This framework flexibly scales from anemic domain models to fully-fledged domain-driven design.

-- Many problem domains already have well established designs.
-These designs are captured in _domain building block_ modules, which can be reused by applications.
+- Many problem domains have well-formed field-proven designs.
+Such designs can be captured in _domain building block_ modules.
+Often applications can reuse domain building blocks, instead of reinventing the wheels.
 Due to great vertical and horizontal composition features of the domain objects framework, domain building blocks can easily be inherited, extended, and flexibly adjusted to specific application requirements.

 - Domain building blocks are contributed by developers with strong expertise in corresponding domains.